StoryLearning Uncovered Courses

 For the most part, I enjoyed trying out Spanish Uncovered.
 It does a lot of things very well but there were also some areas that I think could be improved.

 This review will take a deep look at exactly what it’s like to use this course.

-Spanish Uncovered, along with the German and Italian versions of the course is split up into 20 chapters.
+StoryLearning Spanish Uncovered is split up into 20 chapters.
 Each of these chapters is based around one chapter of the story, “The Man With The Hat”.

-The story is identical for each language, with only a few minor differences, such as where it takes place.
+The story is identical for each language (11 in all), with only a few minor differences, such as where it takes place.

 Each chapter is structured in the same way and has the same components.
 These are…